How spatial patterns can lead to less resilient ecosystems: Results

 A heterogeneous solution may appear whenever $\lambda(k)>0$ for some $k\neq 0$, meaning that the term $\propto e^{ikx}$ will start to grow exponentially.
-This condition is true when the environmental stress is higher than a threshold value $\eta_T$, which we can obtain by simultaneously solving
+This condition is true when the environmental stress is higher than a threshold value $\eta_\mathrm{T}$, which we can obtain by simultaneously solving

-with $b_T=b_+(\eta_T, \kappa)$.
-This analysis allows us to identify $\Gamma$ and $d$ as the control parameters triggering a Turing instability and thus patterns.
-In the following sections, we investigate numerically the stability of patterned and quasi-homogeneous vegetation distributions in response to worsening environmental conditions (see Supplementary Material \ref{app:nummethod} for a description of the numerical method).
-We perform these analyses using the reduced Eq.\,\eqref{eq1}, but our results also hold working with the original kernel-based and Turing-like models (see Supplementary Material \ref{app:phenmodels}).
+with $b_\mathrm{T}=b_+(\eta_\mathrm{T}, \kappa)$.
+This analysis allows us to identify $\Gamma$ and $d$ as the parameters triggering a Turing instability and thus patterns ($k_c^2$ must be positive).
+In the following sections, we numerically investigate the stability of patterned and quasi-homogeneous vegetation distributions in response to worsening environmental conditions (see \nameref{sec:MatMet} for a description of the numerical method).
+We perform these analyses using the reduced Eq.\,\eqref{eq1}, but our results also hold for the original kernel-based and reaction-diffusion models (see Supporting Information App.\,\ed{B and Fig.\,S1.}).